spmallette/java-dse-driver/changelog/README.md

 - [improvement] JAVA-1391: Fail if batch children use proxy auth.
 - [improvement] JAVA-1319: Add support for DSE DateRangeType.

+Cherry-picked from OSS 3.x:

+- [new feature] JAVA-1362: Send query options flags as [int] for Protocol V5+.

 Merged from OSS 3.1.x:

 - [bug] JAVA-1313: Copy SerialConsistencyLevel to PreparedStatement.